szoftveres/RF_Microwave/README.md

-This repository contains a full 2-port RF simulation framework written for GNU Octave, as well as some miscellaneous RF projects.
+This repository contains a full 2-port GNU Octave RF network simulation framework, as well as some RF projects.

 ## Microstrip